Ghost Towns In Iowa

 Iowa is located in the United States Midwestern area and has a population of around 3,190,369.
-Iowa was the 29th state to be declared part of the Union on December 28, 1846.
-While some of them have remained in place, others, for various reasons, are as dead as their first population.
+It was the 29th state to be declared part of the Union on December 28, 1846.
+While some have remained in place, others, for various reasons, are as dead as their first population.

-There are more than 20 ghost towns in Iowa.
-Some historians believe at least 52, making this state an excellent location for those who love abandoned places.
-At the same time, some people think of Iowa as a less than a thrilling destination, but the ghost towns that started the state all come with fascinating histories and stories.
+There are more than 20 ghost towns in Iowa, and some historians believe there are at least 52, making this state an excellent location for those who love abandoned places.
+At the same time, some people think of Iowa as a less-than-spectacular destination, but the ghost towns that started the state all have fascinating histories and stories.

 While some former towns have entirely disappeared over the years, a few with visible remains have survived through more than historical stories and tales.